-In this paper, we build on the idea that GW190521 contains at least one conventional, first-generation BH.
-In Section~\ref{sec:results}, we reanalyze the data with the assumption that the secondary BH is a member of the BH mass distribution inferred from LIGO/Virgo's first two observing runs, characterized by a maximum mass at $\mmax = \mmaxModelB$~\citep{o2pop} with the population tapering off above this.
+In this paper, we build on the idea that GW190521 contains at least one conventional, first-generation BH, belonging to the same population of BHs observed in LIGO/Virgo's first two observing runs.
+In Section~\ref{sec:results}, we reanalyze the data with the assumption that the secondary BH is a member of the BH mass distribution inferred from LIGO/Virgo's first two observing runs, characterized by a maximum mass at $\mmax = \mmaxModelB$~\citep{o2pop}.
 We find $m_2 < \result{48}\,\msun$ at 90\% credibility.
-Because the total mass of GW190521 is constrained to be $M = \mtotal$, the updated inference on $m_2$ in turn implies that $m_1$ is likely to be on the far side of the gap: $m_1 = \result{113^{+33}_{-24}}\,\msun$ (90\% credibility), with a \result{39\%} chance that $m_1 > 120\,\msun$.
-Therefore, under the assumption that the secondary BH is conventional, the primary BH of GW190521 is likely to be the first intermediate mass black hole (IMBH) detected by LIGO/Virgo; $m_1 > 100\,\msun$ at \result{81\%} credibility.
+Because the total mass of GW190521 is constrained to be $M = \mtotal$, the updated inference on $m_2$ in turn implies that $m_1$ is likely to be the first intermediate mass black hole (IMBH) detected by LIGO/Virgo; $m_1 > 100\,\msun$ at \result{81\%} credibility.
+Morever, $m_1$ is likely to be on the far side of the gap: $m_1 = \result{113^{+33}_{-24}}\,\msun$ (90\% credibility), with a \result{39\%} chance that $m_1 > 120\,\msun$.
 Similarly, we reanalyze GW190521 with the assumption of a PISN gap of fixed width greater than $75\,\msun$, and find that, if both component BHs avoid the gap, this naturally constrains the upper edge of the gap to be above \result{$116\,\msun$} (90\% credibility).
 We conclude in Section~\ref{sec:conclusions}.
-The Appendix~\ref{sec:Bayesfactors} contains a calculation of the Bayes factors between the different priors considered, which support the interpretation that GW190521 straddles the mass gap.
+A derivation of the population-informed prior and a calculation of the Bayes factors between the different priors considered can be found in the Appendix.